-I traveled in Haiti independently for 10 days, traveling from Cap-Haïtien to Port-au-Prince and a few places in between, always with local transportation and hitchhiking, but also took a small domestic flight.
+I traveled independently through Haiti for 10 days, from Cap-Haïtien to Port-au-Prince and a few places in between, always using local transportation or hitchhiking, as well as a short domestic flight.

-It was a great trip, and I recommend visiting Haiti to anyone looking for an unrivalled offbeat adventure in the Americas.
+It was a fantastic trip, and I recommend visiting Haiti to anyone looking for an unrivalled offbeat adventure in the Americas.

 This updated and comprehensive travel guide to Haiti will show you everything you need to know on safety, top experiences, getting there and more.

 eSIM card for browsing when traveling in Haiti

 With Holafly, you can now get an electronic SIM card for Haiti from home with just 2 clicks.